gioOliver/BestPrice/docs/MVP/First Release/Sign in.md

 the verification code should last for 10 minutes

-after his email is verifyed, the user can access the system
+after his email is verified, the user can access the system

 ## Functionalities